RobbieEarle/al_scrape/README.md

     - Press ctrl-x to exit, y to save, and enter to overwrite existing visudo file
 - `python /opt/al_scrape/install/install_alscrape.py`

+### Allow al_scrape to detect USB devices

+- Close VirtualBox entirely
+- `sudo adduser $USER vboxusers`
+- Log out and log back in again
+- Open VirtualBox
+- Select alda_sandbox and go to Machine > Settings > USB
+- Check "Enable USB Controller" and click "USB 3.0"

 ### Create VM snapshot

-- Open up VirtualBox on your host machine and click on alda_sandbox (which should be running)
-- Click on Machine Tools > Snapshots
-- Click on 'Take'
+- Run alda_sandbox, log in using your credentials
+- Once VM is logged in and running, in the navigation bar go to Machine > Take Snapshot
-- Name your new snapshot alda_clean
+- Name your new snapshot alda_clean and click 'ok'

 ### Done